Izzet Orujova

 Izzet Khanim Mirzaaga Orujova (Azerbaijani: İzzət Xanım Mirzəağa Orucova; 16 September 1909 – 22 April 1983) was an Azerbaijani chemist and actress.
 She was the first Azerbaijani film actress, starring in the film Sevil (1929), and an important figure in the Azerbaijani women's rights movement for her portrayal of a liberated young woman in the film.
 She later enjoyed a distinguished academic career, being one of the first female chemistry students in Azerbaijan and the country's first female oil engineer.
-Her research on improving motor oils was important to the war effort of the Soviet Union in World War II and earnt her the Order of the Badge of Honour.
+Her research on improving motor oils was important to the war effort of the Soviet Union in World War II and earned her the Order of the Badge of Honour.
 Throughout her scientific career she authored hundreds of works, held talks internationally, and was awarded numerous other awards.

 Early life

 Izzet Khanim Mirza-Age Orujova was born in Baku on 16 September 1909.
 Orujova's father was a gardener named Mirza Agha.
-Orujova was the eldest of five children and had both sisters and brothers.
+She was the eldest of five children and had sisters and brothers.